TrendingTechnology/junior-AI-Generated-Flutter-Code/README.md

 ---

 junior offers multiple code generators powered by AI models (GPT 3.5 turbo and GPT4) and customized to deliver the best results for Flutter developers.
+Currently, there are:
+- The BLoC Generator
+- The Model Generator
+- The Flutter AI Full-Codebase

+Coming soon:
+- Unit test generator
+- Widget test generator

 ![bloc-generator](images/bloc-generator.png)
 ## BLoC Generator